t9605tripp/linden-scripting-tutorial/README.md

-After arriving and finding a good place to start working,
+After arriving and finding a good place to start working, create an object.
+In my case, I made a cube.